MalachiteN/sksctl/README.md

 ## Select the fastest mirror

-Before installing `git`, you can choose a Termux package repository mirror close to you for higher download speed.
+Before installing `git` and/or install our tools, you can choose a Termux package repository mirror close to you for higher download speed.

 ```shell
 termux-change-repo
 ```
+This command automatically runs `apt update`, thus your package manager cache will be up to date.

 If you have this done before, you can skip this step.
 Instead, you will need `apt update`.